 Oddly, this makes is worthwhile to purchase your lotto, Mega Millions, or Powerball tickets individually, rather than together.
 In other words, if you usually purchase, say, $5 worth of $1 lotto tickets each week, it’s more beneficial to purchase five different $1 tickets, than having all five of your set of numbers printed out on one ticket.

 The convenience store workers love this, by the way, he says sarcastically.
 Once, when the Powerball jackpot crossed over the $200 million mark, (and back when Powerball tickets cost $1 each), I organized a lottery pool at the office where I worked.
 The pool contained 285 tickets.
 I purchased these one at a time, much to the chagrin of the “Gas and Guzzle” clerk.

 If you want to do this, I recommend you going late at night, when the clerk may be bored, or the store is less busy.
 Either way, I certainly recommend you do this.
 In my state, 20 different entries are printed on one ticket, so by having them printed out all separately, I received 285 entries into the second chance lottery drawing, rather than the only 15 I would have been able to enter had the $285 worth been printed out together on 15 different tickets.

-Second Chance Scratchers Drawings’ Odds
+Second Chance Lottery Scratch Off Drawings’ Odds

-Each state will tell you the odds of winning depend on how many entries are received, which is very helpful and not obvious at all.
+Each state will tell you that the odds of winning depend on how many entries are received, which is very helpful and not obvious at all.

 What I do know is that only a small percentage of lottery players enter their losing tickets into second chance drawings.
-Rough figures I’ve obtained from the state of Colorado show that in Colorado Lottery second chance drawings, only around 10% of tickets are entered.
+Rough figures I’ve obtained from the state of Colorado show that prior Colorado Lottery second chance drawings, only around 10% of tickets are entered.